benjamindenboer/Framer-AudioPlayer/README.md

 ---

 ## Module
-To include the AudioPlayer Class as a module, get the audio.coffee file from the AudioPlayerModule example and place it within the /modules folder of your prototype.
+To include the AudioPlayer Class as a module, get the audio.coffee file from within the `/module` folder and place it within the `/modules` folder of your prototype.

 ```javascript
 {AudioPlayer} = require "audio"